abrahimzaman360/abrahimzaman360/README.md

 - 🔭 I’m currently working on [Github](https://github.com/AbrahimZaman360)

-- 🌱 I’m learning Advance dotNET.
+- 🌱 I’m learning Advanced dotNET.

 - ❓ Ask me about anything related to Python, C#, C++ and a bit of JS.